teknirekt/bananaBot/README.md

 6. Tinkering the bot to your needs

-For this next step, you'll require atleast some programming/javascript skills.
-As you might've noticed, this bot was made specifically for BNN's own needs, and not a general ease of use, so you'd have to go through alot of the code refactoring to your own needs.
-Examples of specific to BNN/hardcoded stuff include but are not limited to:
-- Guild roles
-- The bot prefix '~'

-Honestly I'm not 100% sure anymore how much is specific to our guild, but you're free to go ahead and make it suit your needs!
-I've thrown an MIT License on this thing, so do whatever is not limited by the license.
+As of version bananaBot version 1.4.0, I've tried to make the bot more customizable, so it can be used in other guilds.
+This means most of the previous hardcoded stuff goes into the settings.json file, and can be customized from there.
+However the help messages (inside commands) all are hardcoded using the prefix ~ (tilde), which means, if you pick another prefix, you might want to go through all of the txt files inside of command and update them there.
+Other than that, go ahead and make the bot suit your needs!

 ### 2. Getting started with bananaBot